rifatgamingop/Flame-/README.md

-Drazing's Privacy Policy
+Flame™'s Privacy Policy

-By using Drazing you accept with its privacy policy.
+By using Flame™ you accept with its privacy policy.

 1. What does it store?